Can you identify with the following situation — and can you learn from this story?

 So how can you help to engage your salespeople in such a way that they are energized by their work and they activate their sales talent?

-8 Things You Should Do To Turn Talent Into Performance
+8 Ways to Turn Sales Talent Into Performance

 1. Find out what is truly motivating them to get out of bed and come to work every day.

-For every seller, it is something different.
-Are they motivated by money, recognition, or being #1?
+For every seller, it's something different.
+Are they motivated by money, recognition, or being number one?
 Once you determine what really motivates them, you can create incentives that tie in with their motivations.

 2. Pay attention to them.